This set of Rocket Propulsion Multiple Choice Questions & Answers (MCQs) focuses on “Propellant Budget”.

 d) 5-15% of the total load

 Explanation: 2-10% of the total load is used for contingency.
 Total load Is the sum of propellant amount used for main thrust chamber, flight control function and mission margin.
-Contingency amount of propellant is reserved for a possible scenario which cannot be predicted with certainty.
+Contingency amount of propellant is reserved for a possible scenario that cannot be predicted with certainty.

 3. How much amount of propellants is allowed in the propellant budget for off-nominal operations in a spacecraft propulsion system with a pressurized monopropellant feed system?